nblum/silverstripe-geocodefield/README.md

 Configuration:

-You may need to provide an api key from google
+You may need to provide an api key from google (Geolocation API)

 ```yml
 Nblum\Geocodefield\Forms\GeoCodeField: